 Café Style Shutters

-These shutters cover the lower half of your windows, so they let lots of light in and give you privacy.
+These shutters cover the lower half of your windows.
+They let lots of light in and also give you privacy.
 Their design is similar to the shutters you’d find in Parisian cafés.

 Full Height Shutters